A Plea Form and Advice of Rights Is Given to Most Defendants

 - Operating With Presence of Drugs– First Offense: Fine $100 to $500 plus costs; 93 days jail maximum, up to 360 hours of community service.

-The form still indicates that the Michigan Secretary of State imposes license sanctions following a conviction.
+The Plea Form and Advice of Rights still indicates that the Michigan Secretary of State imposes license sanctions following a conviction.
 The Secretary of State imposes driver’s license sanctions and not the courts.

-The consequences for misdemeanor Retail Fraud are now on the form.
+The consequences for misdemeanor Retail Fraud are now on the Plea Form and Advice of Rights.

-Retail Fraud 2nd Degree (goods valued between $200 and $1000) is punishable by a fine of not more than $2,000 or 3 times the value of the property, whichever is greater, and up to 1 year in jail.
+Retail Fraud 2nd Degree (goods valued between $200 and $1000) is punishable by a fine of not more than $2,000 or 3 times the property’s value, whichever is greater, and up to 1 year in jail.
 Retail Fraud 3rd Degree (goods valued under $200) is punishable by a fine of up to $500 or 3 times the value of the goods, whichever is greater, and up to 93 days in jail.
 A 1st Degree Retail Fraud conviction can result in a prison sentence.
+As with the other topics discussed in this blog, the information regarding retail fraud is included in the plea form and advice of rights.

 Criminal Defense Lawyers that Will Fight to Protect Your Rights